Published On: Jun 25 2013 10:57:36 AM EDTUpdated On: Jun 26 2015 02:00:00 AM EDT

 1974: The Universal Product Code is scanned for the first time to sell a package of Wrigley's chewing gum at the Marsh Supermarket in Troy, Ohio.

 1974: New York Yankees shortstop Derek Jeter is born in Pequannock Township, New Jersey.
 A five-time World Series champion, Jeter is the Yankees' all-time career leader in hits, games played, stolen bases and at bats.
+He played 20 seasons for the Yankees before retiring following the 2014 season.

 1973: Country music singer-songwriter and guitarist Gretchen Wilson, whose hit songs include "Redneck Woman," "Here for the Party," "When I Think About Cheatin'," "Homewrecker" and "All Jacked Up," is born in Pocahontas, Illinois.